 But whatever newspaper clippings or photos of dead relatives or any shred of evidence to contradict the Cameroonian government-sanctioned accounts existed, these precious relics were often lost.
 Papers dissolved by sweat or were swept away in river crossings; money and belongings were stripped by organized crime cartels; identification cards were seized by police; people were humiliated and laughed at by those authorized to protect.
 This is how massacres disappear.

 We met one couple, Luis and Cristal, who had fled their home state in Mexico after her brother was killed by an organized crime syndicate.
 But like Joseph and Mary, there was no returning home for them.
 Every Jewish peasant living under the spectre of Herod’s reign of terror knew just how far the tentacles of Herod’s neurosis could reach.
 Like Herod, the mafia has eyes and ears everywhere.
 There was no hiding in Mexico.
 Their kids were all born in the U.S. Against all odds, maybe they might find some miraculous favor.
-Amber gave Luis and Cristal her number in case they made it through.
+Emily gave Luis and Cristal her number in case they made it through.

 On Thanksgiving, we received a phone call.
 Luis, Cristal, and their three kids were at a cheap motel in San Antonio.
 Their papers were being sent up to Kansas City.
 Could we help them out?
 Within days we had housing, a job, a car, an immigration attorney, and got the kids enrolled in school.
 The gifts were lavished like frankincense and myrrh.
 Breadcrumb coincidences dressed in unassuming clothes, coded like celestial texts read by attentive wise men, left small reminders that God was on the move.